parasaurolophus/home-automation/README.md

 | `afternoon`                 | Sent when the sun first drops below an altitude of 0.8 after it has reached an azimuth greater than 0.0 (i.e. shining from the west) |
 | `sunset`                    | Sent at sunset                                                                                                                       |
 | `bedtime`                   | Sent at somewhat randomized time each evening<sup>3</sup>                                                                            |

+Obviously, the preceding times-of-day rules are designed for a location in the northern hemisphere, below the arctic circle.
+The value of 0.8 radians for the thresholds defining `midday` and `afternoon` were determined empirically for a particular home, at a particular latitude, with eaves of a particular size over windows facing particular directions.
+The exact values will need adjustment based on the circumstances and preferences of the occupants of some other building at some different location.
+The whole approach would have to be different for locations at sufficiently extreme latitudes that the sun ever sets later than a desirable bedtime or where days and nights sometimes last longer than 24 hours.

+Whatever the exact values, the goal is to trigger lighting and window covering automation so as to optimize energy usage and comfort in the following ways:

+- Have the windows uncovered as much of the day as practical
+- Have those windows covered at those times of days when the sun's angle would cause it to shine too directly into the home
+- Turn on and off lighting as needed for various activities based on the times at which the sun rises and sets on any given day as well as a desired bedtime
+- Have the bedtime lighting and window covering automation slightly randomized to provide a degree of simulated presence when the home is unoccupied

 Notes: